Generalized Jacobians and explicit descents: Abstract

 \section{Abstract}

-We develop a cohomological description of various explicit descents in terms of generalized Jacobians, generalizing the known description for hyperelliptic curves.
-Specifically, given an integer $n$ dividing the degree of some reduced effective divisor $\frak{m}$ on a curve $C$, we show that multiplication by $n$ on the generalized Jacobian $J_\frak{m}$ factors through an isogeny $\varphi:A_\frak{m} \to J_\frak{m}$ whose kernel is naturally the dual of the Galois module $(\Pic(C_\kbar)/\frak{m})[n]$.
+We develop a cohomological description of explicit descents in terms of generalized Jacobians, generalizing the known description for hyperelliptic curves.
+Specifically, given an integer $n$ dividing the degree of some reduced, effective and base point free divisor $\frak{m}$ on a curve $C$, we show that multiplication by $n$ on the generalized Jacobian $J_\frak{m}$ factors through an isogeny $\varphi:A_\frak{m} \to J_\frak{m}$ whose kernel is dual to the Galois module of divisor classes $D$ such that $nD$ is linearly equivalent to some multiple of $\frak{m}$.
 By geometric class field theory, this corresponds to an abelian covering of $C_\kbar := C \times_{\Spec{k}} \Spec(\kbar)$ of exponent $n$ unramified outside $\frak{m}$.
-The $n$-coverings of $C$ parameterized by explicit descents are the maximal unramified subcoverings of the $k$-forms of this ramified covering.
+We show that the $n$-coverings of $C$ parameterized by explicit descents are the maximal unramified subcoverings of the $k$-forms of this ramified covering.
+We present applications to the computation of Mordell-Weil ranks of nonhyperelliptic curves.